sharife3/emirates/README.md

 # Or

-# Running with a single command as follows
+# Running with a single command as follows (Recommended)
 npx nx run-many --target=serve --all=true --parallel=true
 ```
 > Note: When running using the second option - it is important to run them using the --parallel=true otherwise, it will not progress forward to running all applications - as its blocked until a process has exited - which is not the desired behaviour.